piskun0f/time-counter/README.md

 # Time counter

-The program print the time that was spent on all tasks in Taiga MIEM
+The program print the time that was spent on all tasks in MIEM Taiga.

 ## How to run?
 ```